Clan Jetties Of Penang

 Kim Aun San Si (金鞍山寺) houses their ancestral deity, Baosheng God of Health.

-Lee Clan Jetty is not as crowded with tourists as the Tan or Chew Jetty and there are many residents here.
+Lee Jetty is not as crowded with tourists as the Tan or Chew Jetty and there are many residents here.
 So, you’ll get a more authentic feel for what life is like living at one of these clan jetties.

 Although there are some signs that tourism has influenced this place too (e.g. shops and food stalls).

 It looks quite different at night with the colorful lights so try to see it in daytime and in the evening if you can.
+Bear in mind that it will take less than 15 minutes to explore this small jetty.

-6. New Clan Jetty Penang (杂姓桥)
+6. New Jetty (杂姓桥)

 It’s not as conspicuous as the other jetties so keep a sharp eye out for the entrance.
 The signboard tells you that residents here don’t share the same surname (I.e. mixed).